Banks and Pandemics

 BankTrack

-A global emergency…
+A global crisis

-…linked to other emergencies
+Linked to other crises

 Role of banks

-The most important way for banks to reduce pandemic risk is to stop financing all business activities that lead to further destruction of, especially, tropical forests.
-These forests act as huge reservoirs of pathogens: while there are around 250 known zoonotic viruses, it is estimated that a staggering 1.67 million unknown viral species exist in animal reservoirs globally.
+Banks must also stop financing business activities that, because of their nature or geographical location, disturb high risk animal populations in the wild, create breeding grounds for new diseases, or lead to massive increases in human-animal interaction.
+Most importantly, banks must stop financing the further destruction of, especially, tropical forests.
+These act as huge reservoirs of pathogens: while there are around 250 known zoonotic viruses, it is estimated that a staggering 1.67 million unknown viral species exist in animal reservoirs globally.
 As tropical forests contain by far the highest level of biodiversity and bio-abundance, this is also where the majority of viral species reside.
 Banks must therefore cease financing any business clients in sectors such as timber, palm oil, rubber, soy, sugar, pulp & paper, mining, and oil and gas exploration, where these activities lead to further encroachment of, or cause further destruction of remaining tropical forests.

 The accelerating climate crisis is also expected to increase the risk of future pandemics.
-Forest fires and other climate-related habitat destruction will set ever more animals on the move, leading to increased interaction between animals and humans but also between animals that never interacted with one another before, physically bringing together viruses and potential new hosts.
+Forest fires and other climate-related habitat destruction will set ever more animals on the move, leading to increased interaction between animals and humans, but also between animals that never interacted with one another before, physically bringing together viruses and potential new hosts.
 The thawing of vast areas of permafrost is also thought to carry an increased risk of unknown pathogens being released, with unpredictable consequences.
 The prospect of a warming planet also becoming a sicklier planet is therefore one more pressing reason for banks to immediately stop financing the fossil fuel industry.

 What banks must do

 At the moment, ‘pandemic risk prevention’ is not part of any bank’s vocabulary.
-For banks to act on pandemic risk they must:
+For banks to effectively act on pandemic risk they must:

-- Adopt a general no-go policy safeguarding specific categories of ecosystems and Indigenous areas, as proposed by the banks and biodiversity coalition;
+Adopt a general no-go policy safeguarding specific categories of ecosystems and Indigenous areas, as proposed by the banks and biodiversity coalition;

 What BankTrack does

-BankTrack has embarked on this new campaign in early 2022, and a lot remains to be done.
+BankTrack embarked on this campaign in 2022.
 So far, we have investigated whether the investment policies of the world’s largest banks and those banks financing sectors with a high impact on tropical forests already contain elements of ‘pandemic risk awareness’ (answer: no).
 We have also engaged with selected individual banks and bank initiatives, seeking acknowledgement of their responsibility for pandemic risk prevention, and promoting the development of pandemic risk assessments and due diligence procedures, though so far with limited result.
+Meanwhile, as part of our nature campaign we are targeting bank finance for projects and companies with a high impact on forests and nature, such as the meat industry, biomass plants and wood chip providers, and finance for pulp and paper and palm oil companies.
+Our climate campaign targets bank finance for the fossil fuel industry fueling global heating, which exacerbates the risk of future pandemics.